buildit/bookit-server/README.md

 ### Accessing additional modes

-To work with additional modes, you will need to create a plaintext file named '.env' in the root of your checkout.
+To work with additional modes, you will need to create a plaintext file named '.env' in the root of your checkout defining the following variables.

 ##### Toggle usage of the Graph API backend
 ```